-The Canadian Dream vs the American Dreamis the American dream slowly dying?
+The Canadian Dream vs the American Dream– Is the American Dream slowly dying?
 Do more people prefer to migrate to Canada?

 Let’s find out more about the Canadian Dream vs the American Dream

 In 2015, Indians made up 14% of Canada’s total newcomers.
-4 years late, in 2019, Canada welcomed 85,585 Indians – a little over 25% of the total immigrant numbers.
+4 years late, in 2019, Canada welcomed 85,585 Indians – a little over 25% of the total number of immigrants.

 With the US Green Card becoming more elusive, many Indians are giving up on the ‘American Dream’ and moving to Canada.
 According to rough estimates, 20,000 Indians are migrating from the USA to Canada each year.